SomerEsat/ethereum-staking-guides/README.md

 ### Get staking ETH

 To become a validator on the Topaz testnet you will need to get 32 ETH from the Göerli Test Network.
+Follow these steps:

-a) Click on the MetaMask extension and log in.
+a) Click on the MetaMask browser extension and log in.

 b) Using the dropdown at the top, select the Goerli Test Network.